columbia-castl/lean-genes/README.md

  `` python3 aligner_client.py``

  This script runs interactively with different commands.
 To see them, type "help" after initially running the script.
+If you do not wish to run the script interactively, provide the FASTQ of reads you wish to map as a command line argument, i.e.:
+ `` python3 aligner_client.py my_fastq.fastq ``

 ##### ``test_data`` folder
-This folder contains some example FASTQ and FASTA files that were used to verify the functionality of this tool before scaling it up to full chromosomes and genomes.
+This folder contains some example FASTQ and FASTA files that were used to verify the functionality of this tool before scaling it up to full chromosomes and genomes, as well as some example SAM results created by running the tool previously in tests, etc. for verification.

 #### FAQs
 1. When running, make sure you check that you have a new enough version of redis
 2. Make sure you have the right version of the protobuf compiler ``protoc``
-3. Make sure you have built the protobuf message format classes
+3. Make sure you have built the protobuf message format classes (with `make proto`)
 4. Make sure that any firewalls have been configured to work with the ports you assign in the configuration file
 5. Ensure that your cloud resources are large enough to support the genome you want to work with.
-This scheme is designed to tradeoff cloud space for decreased runtime and increased throughput.
+This scheme is designed to tradeoff cloud space for decreased runtime and increased throughput, so don't expect the scheme, especially the indexing portion, to work well with limited resources.

-#### **TODOS**
-Explaining PMT functionality, updating all global variables into config.